api3dao/oev-v1-compound/README.md

 ## Spinning up the frontend

 After the deployment, you can spin up the frontend to interact with the protocol.
-Install all the packages for the frontend:
+Generate frontend configuration:

 ```bash
 yarn frontend:codegen